Index

 Alice Springs

-Alice Springs is located in the state of the Northern Territory, just south of the Tropic of Capricorn and practically at the center of Australia.
-We are in the area of the MacDonnell Ranges and at 500 meters (1,650 feet) above sea level.
-The city is still hot in summer, though the highest recorded temperature is "only" 45 °C (113 °F).
-In winter, it can get fairly cold due to the altitude, and at night the temperature can drop to a few degrees below freezing, but during the day, with the sun shining, the temperature rises a lot and the air becomes pleasantly mild.
-Here are the average temperatures.
+Alice Springs, located in the state of the Northern Territory, just south of the Tropic of Capricorn and practically at the center of Australia, in the summer months the heat records are around 45 °C (113 °F).
+On the other hand, on winter nights the temperature can drop to a few degrees below freezing, although during the day, with the sun shining, the temperature rises a lot and the air becomes pleasantly mild.

 Alice Springs - Average temperatures (1991-2020) Month | Min (°C) | Max (°C) | Mean (°C) | Min (°F) | Max (°F) | Mean (°F) |